 - 2 tbsp or more kosher salt

-- 1 lb pasta I prefer bucatini or spaghetti
+- 1 lb pasta, we prefer bucatini or spaghetti

 For the Sunday Sauce.

-Heat a dutch oven over medium; add the butter and cook until it foams.
-Add the onions and a pinch of salt, reduce heat to medium and cook, uncovered, stirring occasionally until the onions are brown and caramelized, about 45 minutes.
+- Heat a dutch oven or large pot (minimum 6-quart) over medium heat; add the butter and heat until it melts then foams.
+Add the onions and a pinch of salt.
+Cover and sweat, stirring occasionally, until the onions are soft and translucent, about 15 minutes.

-Add the red wine and deglaze, stirring up the browned bits from the bottom of the pot.
-Cook until the wine stops bubbling, 5 minutes.
+- Pour in the red wine and deglaze the pot.
+Stir and scrape up any browned bits from the bottom of the pot, and continue to cook until the wine stops bubbling, 2-3 minutes.

 For the Meatballs

-In a large bowl, combine the beef, pork, eggs, garlic cloves, basil, parsley, salt, and pepper.
+- In a large bowl, combine the beef, pork, eggs, garlic, basil, parsley, salt, and pepper.
 Mix thoroughly with your hands until all ingredients are very well incorporated and the meat no longer looks marbled.

-While the meatballs are simmering, bring 8 cups of water to a boil in a large stock pot.
+- While the meatballs and sausage are simmering, bring 8 cups of water to a boil in a large stock pot.
 Once boiling, add at least 2 tbsp kosher salt.
-Cook the pasta to package instructions.
+Add the pasta and cook according to package instructions.